jonatan-kazmierczak/articles/trinity.md

 > Going a little farther, he fell with his face to the ground and prayed, “My Father, if it is possible, may this cup be taken from me.
 Yet not as I will, but as you will.”
 > He went away a second time and prayed, “My Father, if it is not possible for this cup to be taken away unless I drink it, may your will be done.”

+Letter to [Hebrews chapter 1](https://biblehub.com/niv/hebrews/1.htm) provides very good and complete explanation of the topic.

 ## How do we, people, proof that there are 2 true Gods?